 1. You ignore the root of your fears and continue to live in denial, thereby perpetuating and exacerbating the mental and emotional damage you do to yourself on a daily basis.

 2. You focus on mitigating the symptoms, through distractions like work, Netflix and exercise or numbing agents such as alcohol and weed.
 This option also perpetuates the problem while creating new, possibly destructive coping mechanisms.

 3. You examine, in detail what you actually believe and why.

 Every answer poses a new question leading in a new direction of contemplation.
 Amazingly, the farther you travel down the rabbit hole, the more you will begin to realize and “accept“ that there are certain things we can never know.
-That acceptance of the unknown is the light which wisdom shines on the scary darkness we fear.
-It is that light that reveals our fears to be a story and concept of our own creation, and therefor we posses the power and ability to re-write and change how we see them and how they effect us.
+That acceptance of the unknown is the light in which wisdom shines on the scary darkness we fear.
+It is that light that reveals our fears to be a story and concept of our own creation, and therefore we possess the power and ability to re-write and change how we see them and how they affect us.

 “Fear is the inability to accept the presence of the unknown.”

 “Wisdom is the ability to accept the fact that there are things we can never know.”